Ailuropoda1864/personal_site/_posts/2017-08-26-append-to-csv.markdown

 <script src="https://gist.github.com/Ailuropoda1864/2cf0823ac30b6963479b6a4fbf14068f.js"></script>

-Open a file in "append" mode (`'a'`) will create a new file if the file doesn't already exist.
+Opening a file in "append" mode (`open(file, 'a'`) will create a new file if the file doesn't already exist.
 For example:

 ![example plot from append_to_csv](append_to_csv.png)